Raevhaal/GoodShit/Else.md

 * Vinland saga
 * Rick and Morty
 * House
+* Spider-Man Into the Spider verse

+## The big short movies
+* Moneyball
+* The big short
+* Catch me If you can

 ## Everyone has already watched this so didnt want it on the main list
 * Lord of the rings